 My #1 prepping tip is to START.
 It can seem overwhelming in the beginning, and analysis paralysis is very common whenever beginning a large undertaking.
 Just begin taking some small actions every day, you’ll get much farther than trying to plan it all perfectly before getting your feet wet.

-My tip is to start learning all that you can about this stuff.
+A good tip is to start learning all that you can about preparedness.
 Start with the basics.
 Set aside a monthly budget to better prepare yourself.
+It’s also a good idea to make sure you get a life insurance policy.

 – Jonathan @ Proper Survival